Gathoni-Njogu/Gathoni-Njogu/README.md

 ![alt text](data_sci.jpg)

-In each project was done an end-to-end project, including the following sequence of steps:
+Each project was done as an end-to-end project, including the following sequence of steps:
 - Introduction of the project, giving all the necessary information for the understanding of the project, and a description of the variables used.
 - Import of libraries used on the projects.
 - Import of the data and getting some basic information of the dataset.